 South Devon is host to a number of beautiful water side villages and none are quite as stunning as Salcombe.
 Exploring the coast via boat is an experience you will not want to miss, a true bucket list item.
 The quaint harbour has a number of local guides who can offer private hire or come out with you to guide you on your journey.
 Take a picnic and pitch up on a small sandy beach, your own private island just for you, and look back at the charming houses and relaxing sail boats that pass by.

 North Devon has recently been named the UK’s first World Surfing Reserve and Woolacombe is just one of the many beaches that offer the perfect mixing pot of tidal range, natural coastal landforms and exposure to some superb swell.
-If you’re in the area and looking for a great day out or manage to secure yourself a holiday here you’re in for a treat, great pubs and bars, plenty of surf hire or lessons and the beach is life guard protected to keep you safe.
+If you have a cottage in Woolacombe and are looking for a great day out or manage to secure yourself a coastal holiday cottage in North Devon you’re in for a treat, great pubs and bars, plenty of surf hire or lessons and the beach is life guard protected to keep you safe.

 Like the cream tea itself, farming is iconic in Devon, you will do well to visit and not see a single farm animal, tractor and smell the signs of a nearby farm.
 Every year a beautiful natural phenomenon takes place that is as recognisable that spring is here as the welcoming of daffodils.
 Lambing season is a wonderful time of year and an experience to watch and a lot of fun to feed or lay with the new born lambs.
 If you’re in Devon be sure to keep an eye out for the new born lambs in the field or if you have a friendly farmer in the village why not ask to visit the lambs yourself.

 Wherever you are in the world, exploring and interacting with wildlife is a rare and special thing.
 The work being done at Exmoor Zoo allows people to walk into a new world where Leopards prowl and reptiles roam in an ecosystem specifically tailored to be realistic for the animals.
 The zoo is at the forefront of animal conservation and education helping everyone understand the best practices for living with these beautiful animals.
-Visit the zoo and introduce yourself to new creatures and learn a new lesson in animal welfare, memories that’ll stay with you for a lifetime.
+Book yourself a holiday cottage on Exmoor and visit the zoo and introduce yourself to new creatures and learn a new lesson in animal welfare, memories from your holiday in Exmoor that’ll stay with you for a lifetime.

 There are some fantastic golf courses in Devon that will make your holiday, Saunton Golf Club is home to 2 Championship courses as well as a great driving range and thanks to it's proximity to the beach the course is playable all year round.
 Other great courses can be found in Westward Ho!, Barnstaple, Exmoor, Plymouth and Exeter.
 Do remember to check the club website to ensure you wear the appropriate clothing and able allow to play at this course, booking a tee time well in advance is advised.